SEQUESTRATION CANCER CARE CUT RESOURCE CENTER

 Involving the Community in Outreach to Representatives

-If you want to involve your, staff, patients, and the entire community in general outreach to their Representatives, we have worked with members of the community to develop simple guidance.
+To involve your staff, patients, and the community in general outreach to their Representatives, here are some materials:

 Here is a sample letter that you can provide to staff, patients, etc. to inform them of the problem, solution, and how they can help.

 Here is a staff/patient information piece to accompany the letter that explains the issue and how to reach out via calls and emails to Representatives' offices.
 Remember to fill in the list of Representatives with both DC and district phone numbers.

 Here is the email tool that they can use to send emails to their Representatives as already written or that can be edited.

 Contact Ted Okon at tokon@COAcancer.org with any questions.